EXPANDING POSSIBILITIES

 is a freelance researcher and educator who aspires to be a modern-day natural philosopher.

 Yogi is associate faculty at the Complexity Science Hub (CSH) Vienna.
-He is a scholar at the Ronin Institute.

-Yogi is a strong advocate and practitioner of Open Science.
+Yogi is a strong advocate and practitioner of open science.

 He lives somewhere in the Viennese exurbs, between Danubian floodplains and the modest Eastern beginnings of the Alps, where he enjoys the beautiful countryside just as much as the proximity of the humming cultural and scientific hub that is Vienna.